-Winter is the perfect time to take a day trip to some of Italy’s thermal baths.
+Take a trip to the countryside to enjoy some of Italy’s thermal baths.

-You should never come to Rome without indulging in lots and lots of pasta–but there’s something extra satisfying about tucking into a hearty serving of carbonara in Rome.
+You should never come to Rome without indulging in lots and lots of pasta, but there’s something extra satisfying about tucking into a hearty serving of carbonara when it’s chilly outside.

-Minestra (pasta and vegetable soup) and pasta e ceci (pasta with chickpeas) are both tasty dishes to try that you can usually only find in Rome in winter.
+Minestra (pasta and vegetable soup) and pasta e ceci (pasta with chickpeas) are another couple of tasty dishes to try that you can usually only find in Rome in winter.